HKOLWD/AlexaForce/README.md

 # AlexaForce
 AlexaForce is an Alexa Skill SDK for Salesforce.

-Amazon Alexa is the sweet voiced AI assistant (https://www.youtube.com/watch?v=r5p0gqCIEa8), Salesforce is the worlds leading cloud platform provider (https://developer.salesforce.com/).
+Alexa is the sweet voiced AI assistant (https://www.youtube.com/watch?v=r5p0gqCIEa8) of Amazon.

+Salesforce is the world's leading cloud platform provider (https://developer.salesforce.com/).

 Currently, all Alexa skill implementations that integrate with Salesforce, require an external (from a Salesforce perspective) endpoint to host the skill and a "foreign" programming language to implement (e.g. using the Java and Node.jks SDK's).
 The consequence is a lot of API back and forth to deal with Salesforce operations.